Clue88/softdev-workshop/24_lamp/README.md

-# how-to :: PROVISION A DIGITALOCEAN DROPLET AND INSTALL UBUNTU 20.04.3 AND APACHE2
+# how-to :: PROVISION A DIGITALOCEAN DROPLET AND INSTALL UBUNTU 20.04.3 AND APACHE2 AND DEPLOY A FLASK APP
 ---
 ## Overview
 Flask is not built to serve -- on its own -- persistent or high-traffic sites.
 Apache, on the other hand, is.
 Luckily, Apache can be configured to use its industrial-grade machinery to serve Flask and other apps.
 Deploying your Flask app to an Apache2 server will allow anyone on the web to access your app at any time.